top of page

 Maintaining educational quality and meeting capacity for a growing student population

-Arlington Public Schools is a diverse and dynamic school division located across the Potomac River from Washington DC.
-Of Virginia’s 132 school divisions, APS operates the 13th largest (in terms of student population), but is physically among the smallest.
-Over the past decade, APS has experienced substantial student population growth, requiring the construction of three new high schools, and using all of the districtʻs developable land.
-In anticipation of future growth, MKThink conducted a quantitative analysis of all the high schools and all the middle schools to assess capacity and utilization and identify opportunities to grow capacity without building new facilities.
-Informed by facilities and programming data, MKThink developed strategies to address future growth and support decision-making related to utilization improvements and alterations to the district’s real estate portfolio.
+Arlington Public Schools (APS) is a diverse and dynamic school division across the Potomac River from Washington, DC.
+As one of Virginia’s 132 school divisions, APS operates the 13th largest (in terms of student population) but is physically among the smallest.
+Over the past decade, APS has experienced substantial student population growth, requiring construction of three new high schools and using all of the districtʻs developable land.
+In anticipation of future growth, MKThink conducted a quantitative analysis of all the high schools and middle schools to assess scope and utilization and identify opportunities to grow capacity without building new campuses.
+Informed by facilities and programming data, MKThink developed strategies to address future growth and support decision-making regarding utilization improvements and alterations to the district’s real estate portfolio.

 DATE: 2013 - 2016